Creating an app from the template#

 Next steps#

-Now that you have a working application repository, the next steps are to develop your application’s logic and interface, and then deploy it to Roundtable.
+Now that you have a working application repository, the next steps are to develop your application’s logic and interface, and then deploy it to Phalanx.

 To learn learn more about developing Safir-based applications like yours, refer to the guides in this documentation and the FastAPI documentation.

-To learn how to deploy your application to Roundtable, see the Roundtable documentation.
+To learn how to deploy your application to Phalanx, see the Phalanx developer documentation.